SentinelSociety/qualitygamecontrol/README.md

 - Windows Assessment and Deployment Kit (ADK)
 - Windows Preinstallation Environment (PE) Add-Ons

-# Steps to create the ISO:
+# Steps to create the custom ISO using a Windows guest and Linux host (optional):
 1) Download the Windows 11 Enterprise x64 ISO
 2) Install TPM on Linux KVM Host